Website East Bay Permanent Real Estate Cooperative

 The East Bay Permanent Real Estate Cooperative is a multi-stakeholder coop that facilitates BIPOC and allied communities to cooperatively organize, finance, purchase, occupy, and steward properties, taking them permanently off the speculative market.
 We create community controlled assets and empower our communities to cooperatively lead a just transition from an extractive capitalist system into one where communities are ecologically, emotionally, spiritually, culturally, and economically restorative and regenerative.

-We are a team of six full-time and part-time staffers.
-As a candidate, you will be eligible for Staff Ownership in the coop after a candidacy period of 12 months and 500 hours.
+We are a team of eight full-time and part-time staffers.
+As a candidate, you will be on a path of collective ownership of our coop, eligible for Staff Ownership after a candidacy period of 12 months and 500 hours.
 (Review our bylaws to learn what it means to become a Staff Owner.)
-You will be expected to develop your capacity to operate effectively in a collaborative and non-hierarchical collective.
+You will be expected to develop your capacity to operate effectively in a collaborative and non-hierarchical collective focused on progressive social change work.
 At times this may look like taking direction from other staff or community members, holding yourself accountable for responsibilities, stepping into leadership roles, or sharing leadership with other cooperative members.

 PURPOSE OF THE POSITION